SciML/sciml.ai/news/2022/10/08/error_messages.md

 The [PolyChaos.jl](https://github.com/SciML/PolyChaos.jl) library has been incorporated into the SciML ecosystem to give fast and accurate polynomial chaos expansions through multiple dispatch, similar to ForwardDiff Dual numbers in some sense.
 This is then being used in other projects to make it easy to develop codes for model order reduction and uncertainty quantification.
-We are excited to ensure the maintanace and longevity of this crucial building block, and already have a planned package release which makes use of this functionality.
+We are excited to ensure the maintenance and longevity of this crucial building block, and already have a planned package release which makes use of this functionality.